 Separate WC and hand basin.

 Living room with beamed ceiling and floor-to-ceiling fireplace.
-Flat-screen TV with UK satellite channels, Blu-Ray DVD and CD player. iPod connection to Hi-Fi.
+60 inch Flat-screen HDTV with UK freesat HD channels, Blu-Ray DVD, soundbar and subwoofer.

 Conservatory with chairs and sofa.
 Door to garden.

-Dining room with fireplace, dining table and chairs.
+Dining room with fireplace, 12 seater oak dining table and chairs.

 Stairs to mezzanine office.

-Kitchen with insert fireplace.
-American-style fridge freezer, dishwasher, oven and hob, microwave.
+Kitchen / breakfast room with insert fireplace.
+American-style fridge freezer, second large fridge, dishwasher, oven and hob, microwave.

 Dining table and chairs.
 Door to dining terrace.

-Utility room with washing machine, electric hob, oven and extractor hood.
-Two fridges.
+Utility room / second kitchen with washing machine, electric hob, oven and extractor hood.

 Bedroom 1, double with ensuite WC, sunken bath / shower, hand basin and separate shower.